The vernal equinox (or spring equinox), when the Sun reaches

 on the celestial sphere

-- Either of the times at which the center of the Sun's disk passes through
+- An equinox is also either of the times at which the center of the Sun's disk passes through

 Movement of the equinoxes

 The equinoxes drift very slightly across the sky because of precession.

 about 2,100 years ago, the vernal equinox lay in Aries and it is still referred